-An intrauterine device (IUD) is a small device that your doctor can put into your uterus to stop you from getting pregnant.
-It’s a long-acting reversible form of birth control.
+An IUD is a small device that your doctor can put into your uterus to stop you from getting pregnant.
+It’s a long-acting and completely reversible form of birth control.

-IUDs are very effective for preventing pregnancy.
-But like many types of birth control, they can cause some side effects.
+IUDs are very effective at preventing pregnancy.
+Like many types of birth control, they can also cause some side effects.

 IUDs are more than 99 percent effective at preventing pregnancy, according to Planned Parenthood.
 They’re one of the most effective methods of birth control.

-They’re also easy to use.
+They also require little upkeep.
 Once an IUD has been inserted, it provides 24-hour protection from pregnancy for multiple years.

 For people who have heavy or painful periods, hormonal IUDs offer additional benefits.
 They can reduce period cramps and make your periods lighter.